 There was a time when cyclists in Amsterdam who were brave enough to wear crash helmets would have faced nothing but ridicule.
 But how quickly things have changed.
 The prices of electric bikes are shocking!
 (Sorry couldn’t resist that pun).
 They can start at 1500 euros and cost thousands more.
 Which is why their owners tend to wear crash helmets.
 It’s a subtle way of saying, “look at me, I’m not a tourist or a dumb property price increasing tax benefit stealing expat, nee!
 I can afford an electric bike, worship me as I overtake you suddenly at high speed and leave you with nothing but a fleeting glimpse of my perfectly shaped buttocks as you slowly pedal along like an old aged pensioner.
 Plebians!”

-In the Netherlands, a land which has more bikes, white sneakers and leopard print clothing than people, it’s no surprise at all that the ultimate status symbol in not only Amsterdam but the entire country is the cargo bike or bakfiets.
+In the Netherlands, a land with more bikes, white sneakers and leopard print clothing than people, it’s no surprise that one of the ultimate status symbols in Amsterdam and the entire country is the cargo bike or bakfiets.

-To the uninitiated, the cargo bike/bakfiets might look like an open coffin on wheels.
-But in fact, this humble looking monstrosity is a sign of affluence, gentrification and social apartheid as middle-class mummies and daddies buy properties in the ethnically diverse neighbourhoods of Amsterdam and other cities for a knockdown price and pedal their little Jeroen’s and Anouk’s as far away from the minorities with their black schools as possible to drop their kids off at schools whiter than a free Tommy Robinson rally.
+The cargo bike/bakfiets might look like an open coffin on wheels to the uninitiated.
+But in fact, this humble-looking monstrosity is a sign of affluence, gentrification and social apartheid as middle-class mummies and daddies buy properties in the ethnically diverse neighbourhoods of Amsterdam and other cities for a knockdown price and pedal their little Jeroen’s and Anouk’s as far away from the minorities with their black schools as possible to drop their kids off at schools whiter than a free Tommy Robinson rally.
 Echt leuk hoor!

 The Urban Arrow electric bakfiets can cost up to 6,999 euros!
 As the Dutch would say, “dat is geen kattenpis”.